mbheinen/bpa-ipf-tsp/docs/basic/application_examples.rst

 .. note::

-  The most difficult task in setting up branch data is determining the per unit (pu) values of R, X, G and B.
+  The most difficult task in setting up branch data is determining the per unit (pu) values of R, X, G and B. See :ref:`calculating-line-impedance` for some help on this.

 .. note::